auejin/Computer-Architecture/README.md

 # Computer Architecture
-This repo contains 4 projects made for *Introduction to Computer Architecture (SE379), DGIST*.
+This repo contains 4 projects made for *Introduction to Computer Architecture (SE379), DGIST.*

 Every project is developed and tested on Ubuntu 18.04.1 LTS of Windows Subsystem for Linux.